InstrumentBase#

 Parameters:

-• observer_coordinate (SkyCoord) – Coordinate of the observing instrument
+• observer (SkyCoord) – Coordinate of the observing instrument

-• pad_fov (Quantity, optional) – Two-dimensional array specifying the padding to apply to the field of view of the synthetic image in both directions.
+• pad_fov (Quantity, optional) – Array specifying the padding to apply to the field of view of the synthetic image in both directions in pixel space.
 If None, no padding is applied and the field of view is defined by the maximal extent of the loop coordinates in each direction.
+Note that if fov_center and fov_width are specified, this is ignored.

 Attributes Summary